NiklasHaehn/github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Student @University of California, San Diego
+subtitle: PhD Student at the University of California, San Diego

 profile:
   align: right